AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 #### Saving workspace settings

 **Steps:**
-1. Test Case: Resize the window to a preferred size.
+1. Test case: Resize the window to a preferred size.
 2. Close FINDvisor.
 3. Relaunch FINDvisor through the command terminal as stated in [initial launch](#initial-launch).